Keep your digital life private

 In most cases, there is no charge for browser updates.
 However, if you are using an older computer with an older operating system, it probably does not have the capacity to run current browsers.
 In that situation, we strongly recommend that you purchase a new computer in order to stay save online.

 Here are the latest versions of the most popular computer browsers.
-Updated 12-20-22.
+Earlier versions are considered insecure.
+This list was updated on 12-13-24.

 Stickley on Security